orf/xcat/docs/OOB-server.md

 The `--oob` flag should in a `host:port` format, and it is up to you to find a combination that works.
 To test this combination run `xcat detect` and check that the `oob-http` feature is enabled.

+This can also be used to perform automated XXE attacks, however this functionality is currently not fully working.

 ## Demo

 This shows xcat connecting to a local server and using the `--oob` flag to retrieve the document much